bfdes/bfdes.github.io/posts/create-a-class.md

 ---
 title: Create-A-Class
-tags: [Optimisation]
+tags: [Optimization]
 created: 2019-12-05
-summary: Applying combinatorial optimisation to competitive multiplayer video game strategy
+summary: Applying combinatorial optimization to competitive multiplayer video game strategy
 ---

-This post is about applying combinatorial optimisation to the weapon modification system "Create-A-Class" present in the multiplayer mode of the recently released Call Of Duty game Modern Warfare.
+Create-A-Class is a loadout customization system in the [first-person shooter](https://en.wikipedia.org/wiki/First-person_shooter) franchise Call Of Duty.

-For those who are not aware, in Call Of Duty games, players are pit against each other in deathmatch or objective capture game modes.
-Good gunplay and weapon customisation is an important part of the competitive multiplayer experience.
+In multiplayer matches, players are pit against each other in deathmatch or objective capture game modes.
+Good gunplay and weapon customization is an important part of the competitive experience.
+Your loadout can make or break a match.

-Modern Warfare takes weapon customisation a step further than its predecessors, enabling players to modify weapons extensively in the [Gunsmith](https://blog.activision.com/call-of-duty/2019-09/A-Deeper-Look-at-Modern-Warfare-Customization) component of "Create-A-Class."
-I wondered whether it would be possible to determine the optimal modifications for a weapon without inspecting every permutation of attachments.
-Spoiler: There are a LOT of choices!
+Modern Warfare, the latest entry in the Call Of Duty series, takes weapon customization a step further than its predecessors.
+Players can modify weapons extensively in the [Gunsmith](https://blog.activision.com/call-of-duty/2019-09/A-Deeper-Look-at-Modern-Warfare-Customization) component of Create-A-Class.

+I wondered whether it would be possible to determine the "best" modifications for a weapon without trying out every permutation of attachments.

-## Gunsmith
+# Gunsmith

 In the game world, each weapon has a set of base attributes that define how it handles.
-These include, but are not limited to, the range of the weapon, its damage and the recoil it imparts.
+These include, but are not limited to, the weapon's range, its damage and the recoil it imparts.

+For example, submachine guns like the MP5 are easier to control than assault rifles but typically do less damage at longer ranges.[^1]

-In Gunsmith, players can modify up to five different places on a weapon.
+In Gunsmith, players can add attachments to up to five different places on a weapon.
 For the sake of gameplay balance, generally, each attachment or modification improves some attributes and worsens others.

+For example, a short-barrelled MP5K will be more manoeuvrable than a regular MP5, but it will suffer from high recoil.[^2] Depending on how you play, this might be an acceptable tradeoff.

-This optimisation problem mirrors a microeconomic one.
-Effectively, we seek to maximise a player’s [utility](https://www.investopedia.com/terms/u/utility.asp) subject to cost constraints imposed by game mechanics.
-Here, utility describes the increased performance a player derives from using their preferred weapon loadout.
+To proceed, the key insight we need is to recognize that choosing a loadout is the same as solving a microeconomic optimization problem.
+Effectively, we seek to maximize a player’s [utility](https://en.wikipedia.org/wiki/Utility) subject to cost constraints imposed by game mechanics.
+Here, utility describes the increased performance a player derives from using their preferred loadout.

-## Player Utility
+# Weapon Utility

-In this model, utility $U$ is a function of the weapon attributes, represented as a vector $\mathbf{x}$.
+Let's model utility $U$ as a function of the weapon attributes, represented as a vector $\mathbf{x}$.

 Game mechanics dictate that the model should have the following properties:

-1. Each attribute $x_i$ contributes independently to an increase in utility
+1. Each attribute $x_i$ contributes independently to an increase in utility[^3]

 $$
 U(\mathbf{x}) = \displaystyle\sum_i U_i(x_i)